Ginzburg-Landau equations on Riemann surfaces of higher genus: The Ginzburg--Landau Equations

 We now consider the dimension of the space $\Null\p_{a^c}''$.
 On the first step, we use the following result, which is a constructive version of known results (see Appendix \ref{sec:admissible-conn}, Theorem \ref{thm:KM} (i)): \begin{theorem} There is a smooth, invertible map from $U(1)$ bundles with unitary connections onto holomorphic bundles with complex connections and compatible hermitian metrics, which maps the former connections into the latter ones.
 This map is constructed explicitly. \end{theorem} We give a hands on proof of this theorem in Appendix \ref{sec:bundle-holomorphiz}.

 By Theorem \ref{thm:bundle-holomorphiz}, the space $\Null\p_{a^c}''$ is isomorphic to the space of holomorphic sections of the holomorphic bundle corresponding to $a^c$.
-We say a holomorphic structure, or its corresponding connection, $a^c$, is {\it admissible} if the kernel of $\p_{a^c}''$ is exactly one-dimensional.
-We will give a complete classification of the space of admissible connections including \begin{enumerate} \item determinaion of its degree range $n$ (Proposition \ref{prop:classif-adm-con}); \item its description as an analytic moduli space (Corollary \ref{cor:Null-one-d}); \item explicit formulas for the elements of $\Null\p_{a^c}''$ in terms of normalized differentials of the third kind (Appendix \ref{sec:Null-expl}). \end{enumerate}
+We say a holomorphic structure, or its corresponding connection, $a^c$, is {\it admissible} if the kernel of $\p_{a^c}''$ is exactly one-dimensional.\footnote{In the physics literature such connections are called {\it non-degenerate}.} We will give a complete classification of the space of admissible connections including \begin{enumerate} \item determinaion of its degree range $n$ (Proposition \ref{prop:classif-adm-con}); \item its description as an analytic moduli space (Corollary \ref{cor:Null-one-d}); \item explicit formulas for the elements of $\Null\p_{a^c}''$ in terms of normalized differentials of the third kind (Appendix \ref{sec:Null-expl}). \end{enumerate}

 This detailed classification is based entirely on classical results, though their application here to the Ginzburg-Landau equations is novel.
 This will be explained below.
 We now state our principal classification. \begin{proposition} The following statements give a complete classification of admissible connections and the possible degrees of their associated line bundles.